 Change the last paragraph in 9.4.2.134 as follows:

 The BW field indicates the requested channel width or channel number of the allocation.
-If the IsChannelNumber field is set to 1, the BW field indicates therequested channel number for the allocation per the channel numbers defined in Annex E. If the IsChannelNumber field is set to 0, the BW field indicates a channel width using the bitmap format of the BW field defined in Table 41.
+If the IsChannelNumber field is set to 1, the BW field using the bitmap format of the BW field defined in Table 41 and the Channel Aggregation subfield are collectively used to derive a requested channel number for the allocation per the channel numbers defined in9.4.2.250.5.
+If the IsChannelNumber field is set to 0, the BW field indicates a channel width using the bitmap format of the BW field defined in Table 41.
 In this case, the channel width can be allocated on any channel number.
 When transmitted in an ADDTS Response frame, the BW field indicates the allocated channel for the allocation using the bitmap format of the BW field defined in Table 41.